 Only three atoms thick

 Tungsten diselenide is a so-called “two-dimensional material” that forms extremely thin layers.
 Such layers are only three atomic layers thick: there are tungsten atoms in the middle, coupled to selenium atoms below and above.
-“If energy is supplied to the layer, for example by applying an electrical voltage or by irradiating it with light of a suitable wavelength, it begins to shine,” explains Lukas Linhart from the Institute of Theoretical Physics at the TU Vienna.
+“If energy is supplied to the layer, for example by applying an electrical voltage or by irradiating it with the light of a suitable wavelength, it begins to shine,” explains Lukas Linhart from the Institute of Theoretical Physics at the TU Vienna.
 “This in itself is not unusual, many materials do that.
 However, when the light emitted by tungsten diselenide was analyzed in detail, in addition to ordinary light a special type of light with very unusual properties was detected.”

 This special nature quantum light consists of photons of specific wavelengths — and they are always emitted individually.
 It never happens that two photons of the same wavelength are detected at the same time.
 “This tells us that these photons cannot be produced randomly in the material, but that there must be certain points in the tungsten diselenide sample that produce many of these photons, one after the other”, explains Prof. Florian Libisch, spokesperson of the Graduate School TU-D at the TU Vienna with a focus on two-dimensional materials.

-Explaining this effect requires the detailed understanding of the behavior of the electrons in the material on a quantum physical level.
+Explaining this effect requires a detailed understanding of the behavior of the electrons in the material on a quantum physical level.
 Electrons in tungsten diselenide can occupy different energy states.
 If an electron changes from a state of high energy to a state of lower energy, a photon is emitted.
 However, this jump to a lower energy is not always allowed: The electron has to adhere to certain laws – the conservation of momentum and angular momentum.

 Defects and distortions

-Due to these conservation laws, an electron in a high energy quantum state must remain there — unless certain imperfections in the material allow the energy states to change.
+Due to these conservation laws, an electron in a high-energy quantum state must remain there — unless certain imperfections in the material allow the energy states to change.
 “A tungsten diselenide layer is never perfect.
 In some places one or more selenium atoms may be missing,” says Lukas Linhart.
 “This also changes the energy of the electron states in this region.”

 Moreover, the material layer is not a perfect plane.
 Like a blanket that wrinkles when spread over a pillow, tungsten diselenide stretches locally when the material layer is suspended on small support structures.
 These mechanical stresses also have an effect on the electronic energy states.